tagspaces/documentation/docs/linking.md

 - The **search box** to navigate directly to the linked entry
 - An external application (email, chat) to share with other TagSpaces users

+## Inserting Links with the File Picker

+Starting with version 6.12, links to other files and folders can be built directly with a **file/folder picker dialog**, instead of copying paths by hand.
+The picker resolves the target into a `ts://` link or a relative path depending on the context, and inserts it at the cursor.

+<CenteredImage
+    caption="Utilizing the file chooser dialog for creating link" src="/media/core/file-chooser-dialog.avif"
+    showCaption
+    maxWidth={600}
+/>

+The picker is available from:

+- The **description editor** of any file or folder — open the description, choose "insert link", pick the target, and the link is inserted into the Markdown of the description.
+- The **[Markdown editor extension](/extensions/md-editor/)** when editing `.md` and `.mdx` files.
+- The **[HTML editor extension](/extensions/html-editor/)** when editing `.html` files.
+- The standalone **create link dialog**.

+Relative-link navigation (`./other.md`, `../folder/`) resolves consistently across all surfaces, so a link built with the picker behaves the same whether it lives in a description, a Markdown note, or an HTML document.

 ## Relative Path Links in Markdown and HTML

 In addition to sharing links `ts://`, you can use **relative paths** to link between markdown and HTML files.
 This works the same way as linking in a static website or wiki — the path is resolved relative to the current file's location.